awsmasudur/kafka-msk-flink-kda/README.md

 ![lab3](/images/lab3.png)

 8. For Logging and monitoring - leave it as default
-9. On the networking section, select the VPC of your Amazon MSK cluster.
-Check all the available subnets and select the security group that you have configurred earlier for your Amazon MSK cluster.
+9. On the networking section, select "VPC configuration based on Amazon MSK cluster".
+This will automatically select the all the subnets and the security groupattached to  your Amazon MSK cluster.

 ![lab4](/images/lab4.png)

 10. In this example we have added a security group rule which allows all inbound traffic from the same security group source.
 ![lab5](/images/lab5.png)